Lake Placid: The Final Chapter: Plot

 The team finds a skeletal part of a crocodile from a crocodile carcass.
 The swim team continues to run through the woods until they find an abandoned camp and a smaller crocodile.
 The group flees separately, and Brittany steps into a trap on a rope, and gets strung up on the tree.
-Her head is severed by the crocodile, leading to her demise.
+The crocodile decapitates her.
 Chloe falls into a hole, is trapped, and battles with another crocodile.
 Max distracts the crocodile with a rock, and Chloe subdues it by hitting it with an unloaded gun.
 The team finds the injured Dennis while Chloe retrieves a cell phone from the crocodile's mouth, which she uses to call her mother.
 Max dispatches a rope to pull Chloe out of the hole as the crocodile awakens.

-The team makes it safely to land, but Dennis is pulled under the bus and killed by a crocodile.
+The team makes it to land, but Dennis is pulled under the bus and killed by a crocodile.
 The remaining swim team and Max encounter Jimmy, who "forcefully" encourages the kids to board his boat.
 Coach Macklin refuses to go into the water and is killed by a crocodile.
 The students and Max are taken hostage by Jimmy.
 They make it back to land and are taken to Sadie Bickerman's abandoned cabin, where he has them stay in.
 Jimmy then finds a nest of eggs by the shoreline.

 The team finds Tina, one of the students, by the electric fence while Jimmy steals the eggs from the nest and stows them away in his satchel.
 Elaine finds one room of the cabin full of flesh and blood and is attacked by the crocodile in it.
 Chloe and others kill the crocodile while Elaine still survives with injuries.
 They reunite with the team while Reba accuses Jimmy of his actions.
 Jimmy takes Max hostage to stop the others from interfering and to make him lead the way out while a crocodile breaks free from its chains and takes a boat with it.
 Drew is devoured as he tries swimming towards the boat while Max yells for him; Ryan uses the distraction to knock out Jimmy.
-The others retreat towards the electric fence.
+The others retreat towards the fence.
 Theresa dodges a charging crocodile, causing it to crash into the fence and become electrocuted to death.

 By next morning, Jimmy awakens and, after discovering that the eggs are all crushed, taunts the last crocodile.
 He tosses his satchel and appears to be devoured as the crocodile latches on to his leg.
 An ambulance arrives to support the survivors by the electric fence.
-Theresa and Ryan passionately kiss.
-In the end, a woman jogging through the woods thinks the lake is now crocodile free, but is killed by the last crocodile that still remains.
+Theresa and Ryan kiss.
+A woman jogging through the woods later thinks the lake is now crocodile free, but is killed by the last crocodile that still remains.